chinmayzb/vault/README.md

-# Vault — Credentials Manager for Frappe
+# Frappe Vault — Credentials Manager

 > A first-class, encrypted credentials manager built natively on the Frappe Framework.
 Store, share, and audit portal credentials across your organisation — without ever leaving your Frappe desk.